karoliskoncevicius/dircolors-moonshine/README.md

 * **Broken Links** are **red inversed**.
 Same as for Working links, except the red color indicates that the link is broken and special attention is needed.

-* **Broken Links** are **red inversed**.
-Same as for Working links, except the red color indicates that the link is broken and special attention is needed.

 * **Executable Files** are **red**.
 They are important, executable, with a potential to change something.
 Red to notice.